kartikuge/glorified-causalKeyValue/README.md

 <br>
-🛣️ roadmap (nice next steps if you want to extend it)
+Roadmap (nice next steps if you want to extend it)

  Pluggable topologies & N nodes via a config file / CLI.